To-n-y/forum-api/README.md

 uvicorn app.main:app
 ```
 ## Using Docker to run an App
-First your should mount the database, go to Docker and then Settings -> Resources -> FileSharing.
+Go to Docker and then Settings -> Resources -> FileSharing.
 Add project folder and click Apply & Restart
 To run an app using Docker, you need to run Docker containers by typing simple command:
 ```
 docker-compose up